richidubey/Simple-Minimalistic-Academic-Portfolio/README.md

 # Simple-Minimalistic-Academic-Portfolio
-Simple, Minimalistic, Zen inspired free Academic Portfolio (can be hosted on github pages)
+Simple, Minimalistic, Zen inspired free Responsive (looks beautiful on all types of devices) Academic Portfolio that can easily be hosted on github pages.